 Psychodynamic means that I’ll be tracking and paying attention to our relationship as part of the treatment.
 The therapy room is a place where clients get to bring their “symptoms” so that we can experience and understand them together.
 For example, if you are someone who is avoidant in your personal life, you might find yourself being avoidant with the therapist.
 The avoidance in the therapy room gets to be observed and discussed and understood from a non-judgmental and non-shaming lens.

 Motivational Interviewing is a clinical model of therapy emerging out of the chemical dependency field.
-It posits that there are numerous stages of change rather than a single linear point of change.
+It describes a linear model of behavioral change.
+Clients move through each stage of change prior to taking action.
 For therapy to be effective, the therapist must understand which stage of readiness the client is in and work with from there.

-I have found this to be profoundly useful in my clinical work and to be consistently effective with even the most difficult clinical presentations.
+I have found this to be very useful in my clinical work and to be consistently effective with even the most difficult clinical presentations.